Motorola Droid: Root access and unsupported Android releases

 The Motorola Droid was successfully "rooted" (manipulated to provide superuser access) on December 8, 2009.
 This allowed removing sponsored or pay-to-use applets (Amazon, Verizon Visual Voice Mail, etc.), installing and launching custom software, and root access on the phone using a terminal emulator.

 On June 5, 2010, a leaked Android 2.2 ROM was given to the public for those with superuser access.
 It includes a new home launcher, Flash 10.1 support, new homescreen widgets, an updated Market, a JIT compiler for a faster system, as well as new aesthetic changes.

 As of July 13, 2011, the Droid is able to be updated to the Android 2.3.4 ROM, but with many small updates and edits to the base code in order to properly run.

 On July 26, 2011, an Android 2.3.5 ROM was made available for the DROID that, like the Android 2.3.4 ROM, has been modified to improve performance on the smart phone.

 Work is currently underway at xda-developers to bring Android 4.0, Ice Cream Sandwich, to the Motorola Droid/Milestone, although CyanogenMod has stated it will drop support for the Droid/Milestone in ICS-based CyanogenMod 9.

 As of July 17, 2012, the Droid is able to be updated to the Android 4.0.4 ROM.
 Similar to previous Gingerbread ROMs, this ROM has been tweaked to properly run.

-As of August 27, 2012, the Droid is able to be updated to the Android 4.1.1 Rom.
-This rom is currently being worked on and tweaked to properly run.
+As of August 27, 2012, the Droid can be updated to the Android 4.1.1 ROM.
+This ROM is currently being worked on and tweaked to properly run.